itsymbal/op-boilerplate/README.md

 # op-boilerplate

 This is a Bolierplate Android app.
-It is using the MVP (Model-View-Presenter) pattern.
+It is using the MVP (Model-View-Presenter) pattern (but not for long!)

 #This implementation has the following features:

 1. Presenters survive configuration change of the View.
 A new Presenter is created when a screen is first created, and destroyed when screen is destroyed.
 It persists across config changes.
 1. Presenters keep state.
 When a View gets recreated upon configuration change it inherits the presenter from the previous View.
 Presenter updates View state to that of the previously existing View.
 For example, if a View sends an async request, and a new View is created, the request is not re-sent.
 The new View gets the callback when the async request returns.
-If the async request has returned in one view, and new veiew is created, new view gets the data delivered to it immediately
+If the async request has returned in one view, and new view is created, new view gets the data delivered to it immediately
 1. Presenters are injected into Views using Dagger 2.
 That makes it easy to inject mock Presenters into Views, and mock dependencies into Presenters.
 1. Code is fully tested and comes with a test suite setup.
 Presenters are tested using plain jUnit tests.
-Views are tested using Robolectric.
+Views are tested using Espresso and jUnit.

 ### Crashlytics integration